artmih24/TeleParser/readme.md

 ## ❗️ IMPORTANT
 Telegram has been updated API<br>
 **DO NOT** use this project until I will update it!<br>
-If You will try to use this project, **you can loose Your Telegram account!**
+If You will try to use this project, **You can loose Your Telegram account!**

 ### Requirements
 1. Python `3.12.0` or earlier (CPython)